Brittany Friedman: Early life and education

-Friedman (née Jenkins) was born outside of Columbus, Ohio to African American parents from small rural towns in the Missouri Bootheel.
+Friedman was born outside of Columbus, Ohio to African American parents of Creole and Gullah ancestry from small rural towns in the Missouri Bootheel.
 Much of her family came to Missouri by way of the Deep South, namely the Carolinas, Georgia, Louisiana, Mississippi, and Tennessee, among other states.
 She comes from the Jenkins, Logan, Davis, Avery, McDougal, and McMichael families of these states.
 Friedman also has family that migrated from the Deep South to West Coast states such as California and Oregon.
 Friedman's maternal grandmother, Early Ida Marie Coffee Wilderness Avery, was born in 1914 and a sharecropper who participated in the Missouri Sharecroppers Protest of 1939 organized by the Southern Tenant Farmer's Union.
 Friedman's parents attended Lincoln University, an HBCU in Jefferson City, Missouri, founded after the Civil War.
 She grew up in Jefferson City and as a child was considered a gifted musician and poet, known for spending most of her time reading, creating music, and playing sports.
 Her youth was heavily influenced by Black writers, musicians, and athletes, who inspired her to passionately pursue her dreams.
 She submitted her first poem for publication as an elementary school student.
 Friedman is an alumna of Jefferson City High School and as a senior was one of two African American young women elected to the 2007 homecoming court in a town known for its contentious racial politics.

 Friedman left Jefferson City to enroll at Vanderbilt University on an engineering scholarship, but quickly changed her major to history beginning in her sophomore year.
 Majoring in history profoundly shaped Friedman's intellectual outlook, with Ida B. Wells becoming one of her intellectual heroines.
 Her experiences studying and researching abroad in Australia and Brazil also deeply impacted her understanding of settler colonialism and the Black diaspora.
 Before completing her master's degree and doctorate in sociology at Northwestern University, she earned a master's degree in Latin American and Caribbean Studies from Columbia University in 2013.
 Friedman was particularly shaped by the mentorship of John Hagan, Mary Pattillo, and Aldon Morris, and the Northwestern tradition of DuBoisian sociology.

 Career

-Friedman is currently appointed as assistant professor of Sociology at the University of Southern California and faculty affiliate of the Sol Price Center for Social Innovation and the Equity Research Institute.
-She is co-founder of the Captive Money Lab.
+Friedman is currently appointed as Associate Professor of Sociology at the University of Southern California and Faculty Affiliate of the Black Studies Center, Sol Price Center for Social Innovation, and the Equity Research Institute.
+She is co-founder of the Captive Money Lab and host of the podcast Exploitation Nation.

 She began her career as a tenure-track faculty member at Rutgers University in New Brunswick, New Jersey.

-Friedman's research has won numerous awards, including support from the National Science Foundation, the American Society of Criminology, American Association of University Women, and the American Bar Foundation.
+Friedman's research has won numerous fellowships, including support from the National Science Foundation, the American Society of Criminology, American Association of University Women, and the American Bar Foundation.

 Friedman is featured in the 2024 political documentary Untruth: The Psychology of Trumpism, directed by 2x Emmy winner Dan Partland.